 M.S. in Forensic Sciences - Arson, Explosives, Firearms and Toolmarks Investigation

 The OSU School of Forensic Sciences offers a master’s degree in forensic sciences with a specialization in arson and explosives investigation.
 This a non-thesis track that offers graduate-level education for law enforcement and military investigators working in the field of explosives and fire investigation.
-If you have any questions about this program, please email Kelley Reuterfors, our Academic Coordinator, at firstname.lastname@example.org.
+If you have any questions about this program, please email Hannah Childers, the academic coordinator at firstname.lastname@example.org.

 - Online and on-campus activities